SECTION C: BUSINESS AND SUPPORT SERVICES

 c) Expenses Not Reimbursable through Petty Cash

-The following are business expenses that require reimbursement through a Travel Voucher or Purchase Order:
+The following are business expenses that require reimbursement through a Purchase Order and/or a Travel Expense Voucher:

 - Business meals